vinothkadir/2.-project_inventory_mgmt/README.md

 Future Enhancements:

 Implement additional features such as user authentication, graphical user interface (GUI), and advanced reporting functionalities for better inventory management.

+Time Complexity:

+1. Adding a product/supplier: O(1)
+2. Placing an order: O(n) where n is the number of products
+3. Listing orders: O(m) where m is the number of orders Space Complexity:

+1. Adding a product/supplier: O(1)
+2. Placing an order: O(1)
+3. Listing orders: O(m) where m is the number of orders